-Offered Online • January entry date
+Offered Online • August, January and June entry dates

 This program is designed to meet the increasing demand for trained supervisors/leaders.
 The program content provides leadership training and education for individuals presently employed in supervisory positions and also those who wish to prepare themselves for such a position.
 The curriculum focuses on assisting the learner in developing a wide range of leadership skills in areas including human relations, budgeting, decision-making, communications, report writing, process improvement, project management, legal issues and managing for quality.